Student FAQ’s (Frequently Asked Questions)

 When do courses begin?

-New English immersion courses begin every Monday from April 17 through November 18, 2017.
+New English immersion courses in 2018 begin every Monday from April 23 through November 2.

 Online English lessons are available all year.